dreamcatcher-tech/network/Inbox/2025-02-22 1218 making rapid ecosystem prototypes.md

 So we would reason thru the ecosystem modelling, and then use this as the basis for service / offering construction.

 Each feature would be its own project, and its own justification for existence.

+We should be able to generate reactflow stories, that explain how the situation gets built up, step by step, which as a format, could also be used to generate slide decks.
+Can have some text explaining the situation next to it.

+Could provide multi step stories where the next action can be selected, so the story is multi part.

+The problem isn't just data silos, thats the symptom, the problem is coordinate silos, which is wasted energy, lost innovation, higher prices, slower response.
+The symptoms of this are lack of digital transformation, slow change in day to day life.
+It isn't obvious, but these steady state failings occur from settling on a state of mistrust between businesses, due to destructive competition.
+A higher view of how this plays out helps everyone reach a better level of operations.

+We should be able to generate sequence diagrams, as show trade flows easily, with rule checkers that make sure everything makes sense.

+Once these flows are established, then we can take estimates of the value provided, and show the old way of doing things.

+Use something